What to expect on a Sunday Morning?

 9:00 a.m.
 Breakfast and Education- Between the services we have breakfast (from the Sunday after Labor Day through the Sunday before Memorial Day) and Education for all ages.

-10:30 a.m.
-Service – This is our larger service, including a choir, instrumental music, and usually a sizeable attendance.
+This is our larger service, including a choir, instrumental music, and usually a size-able attendance.
 Music is led by the semi-professional Holy Communion choir.
 This service also invites kids out to children’s chapel, while adults stay for the sermon.
 The service usually lasts between one hour to an hour and ten minutes.

 How Will You Know What To Do At The Service?

-There are gender non-specific single restrooms in the Parish Lounge, to the right as you enter the church.
-You can also find larger men’s and women’s restrooms downstairs which have changing tables.
+There are gender non-specific single restrooms in the Parish Lounge, to the right as you enter the main door..
+You can also find larger men’s and women’s restrooms downstairs which each have changing tables.
 (There’s also a changing table in the nursery.)
 We ensure every bathroom on our campus is stocked with menstrual hygiene products provided by the church.

 Is Holy Communion Accessible To People With Disabilities?

 Three accessible parking spots are available on the sidewalk in front of the church on Sunday mornings.
 Additionally, a disabled drop-off is available on Jackson, in front of the office entrance.
 The exterior doors at Jackson and the main door on Delmar have push button access.
 There is a ramp to the main entrance, and an ADA compliant elevator onsite.
 Additionally, audio enhancement equipment is available at the Welcome Table in the Narthex.
 Feel free to ask an Usher for assistance.